Healthy Homes Assessment Ahuriri

 Home Assessments Ahuriri for Rental Properties

-There are numerous concerns you should look for in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are many things to be able to examine during a house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Is the heater equipped with enough capacity?

-The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be significant for property owners and landlords.
-For expert assistance, get in touch today to schedule your rental property house evaluation.
+The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of an Tenancy services ruling can be extremely costly for landlords and property managers.
+For expert advice, call now and schedule your rental properties house assessment.

 home assessments for rental properties